nkukit/nkukit.github.io/_pages/talks.md

 - \[Dec '22\] I gave an interview to the ML.Ops Community with the title "Machine Learning Operations — What is it and Why Do We Need It?", which you can find on [Youtube](https://www.youtube.com/watch?v=FgaKl5XsuMc) or [Spotify](https://open.spotify.com/episode/75GBfKNBPrYKwL4zEon1sI?si=55b6b603b70a4948)
 - \[Nov '22\] I gave an invited talk with the title "Towards ML products: MLOps & Complementarity" at the Healthy AI Lab at Chalmers University of Technology (2022), Gothenburg, Sweden
 - \[Nov '22\] I gave an invited talk at WU Wien, hosted by [Christian Haas](https://bach.wu.ac.at/d/research/ma/18957/)
-- \[Mar '22\] I gave an invited talk entitled "Human-AI Complementarity" at the University of Texas, Austin, hosted by [Maria De-Arteaga]([https://bach.wu.ac.at/d/research/ma/18957/](https://mariadearteaga.com/))
+- \[Mar '22\] I gave an invited talk entitled "Human-AI Complementarity" at the University of Texas, Austin, hosted by [Maria De-Arteaga](https://mariadearteaga.com/)
+- \[Mar '19\] I gave an invited talk entitled "Artificial Intelligence in Service Systems" at the Wharton School of the University of Pennsylvania, Philadelphia, hosted by [Steven O. Kimbrough](https://oid.wharton.upenn.edu/profile/sok/#research)
+- \[Feb '19\] [Robin](https://www.robinhirt.com/) and I gave an invited talk entitled "How to Learn from Others?
+A Research Agenda on Transfer Machine Learning for Sales Forecasting" at the MIT-IBM Watson AI Lab, Cambridge, Massachusetts hosted by [John Cohn](https://en.wikipedia.org/wiki/John_Cohn)
+- \[Dec '18\] [Robin](https://www.robinhirt.com/) and I gave an invited seminar entitled "Artificial Intelligence in Service Systems" at the University of Auckland, New Zealand, hosted by [Tava Olsen](https://www.exec.auckland.ac.nz/programmes-and-courses-for-individuals/short-courses/presenter/?presenter=31363-tava-olsen)